India bought Pegasus spyware from Israel in 2017: New York Times

 Though the Israeli government’s oversight was meant to prevent the powerful spyware from being used in repressive ways, Pegasus has been sold to Poland, Hungary and India, despite those countries’ questionable records on human rights.— New York Times

-The reported noted that for decades, India’s ties with Israel “were frosty”.
+The report noted that for decades, India’s ties with Israel “were frosty”.
 But in July 2017, Prime Minister Narendra Modi made his first trip to Israel, which was the first time a sitting Indian prime minister had officially visited the country.
 During the visit, Modi and his Israeli counterpart Benjamin Netanyahu “walked barefoot on a local beach” – a “carefully staged moment”, The New York Times pointed out.

 They had reason for the warm feelings.
 Their countries had agreed on the sale of a package of sophisticated weapons and intelligence gear worth roughly $2 billion – with Pegasus and a missile system as the centerpieces.
 Months later, Netanyahu made a rare state visit to India.— New York Times